qooode/aiopicks/README.md

 - Python 3.10+
 - A Trakt application (client ID/secret) and an access token with history scope
-- An OpenRouter API key
+- An OpenRouter API key (optional if you use Local mode)
 - (Recommended) A Cinemeta-compatible metadata endpoint, e.g. `https://v3-cinemeta.strem.io`
 - (Optional) Docker if you prefer container deployment